flexiblepower/powermatcher-documentation/Aggregation.md

 # Technical Implementation

-At some point in time, due to a new event or scheduling (see [Events & Scheduling](Events-&-Scheduling), an Agent is activated to aggregate it's latest Bids in the Bidcache.
-This `bidCache.aggregate()` is activated in the [BaseMatcherEndpoint](https://github.com/flexiblepower/powermatcher/blob/master/net.powermatcher.core/src/net/powermatcher/core/BaseMatcherEndpoint.java).
+At some point in time, due to a new event or scheduling (see [Events & Scheduling](Events-Scheduling.md)), An Agent is activated to aggregate it's latest Bids in the Bidcache.

+This `bidCache.aggregate()` is activated in the [BaseMatcherEndpoint](https://github.com/flexiblepower/powermatcher/blob/master/net.powermatcher.core/src/net/powermatcher/core/BaseMatcherEndpoint.java):

 ```
    private final Runnable bidUpdateCommand = new Runnable() {